kbenavente24/TCSS460-Group5-FrontEnd/README.md

 ### APIs Used
 - **TV Shows API (Group 7)** — https://tcss-460-group-7-tv-shows-dataset-api-g4kq.onrender.com/api-docs
+  Their API went down on December 7th 6:30 pm.
+All our stuff was fully functional.
+But their render was not loading at all.
+Update: communicated and got the API back up and running. should be fully functional again.
 - **Movies API (Group 6)** — https://tcss460-api.onrender.com/api-docs
 - **Credentials API (Group 8)** — https://credential-api-giuj.onrender.com/